 Getting enough rest is an important part of being successful in any area, and this is even more true for students.
 We’ve already explored the reasons why sleep so important, so for more depth on the subject, you can check out our blog post on the value of a good night’s sleep for students of all ages.
 Today we’re going to look at seven useful tips that can help students get the most out of their sleep schedule.

 Put Down the Phone

 One simple thing that can make a big difference when it comes to how long it takes to fall asleep is to avoid using electronics before bed.
 While this may seem obvious to some adults, to many students is actually counter-intuitive.
 Many students today, especially in high school and college, say that they rely on their phones or tablets to listen to/watch things that relax them in order to fall asleep.
 This can seem like a great way to unwind before falling asleep, but the reality is that phone, tablet, and TV screens all emit blue light (even when in “night mode”), which affects melatonin levels.
-Most experts recommend not using electronics in bed at all or at least having a cutoff when it’s time to go to sleep.
+Of course, it can be curtailed by using amber glasses (available at Felix Gray and similar eyewear companies).
+Even still, most experts recommend not using electronics in bed at all or at least having a cutoff when it’s time to go to sleep.